jamogriff/dotfiles/README.md

 - unzip
 - fzf
 - ripgrep

+## PHP Stuff

+If you're intending on using PHP then install `intelephense` via node and place your key in `~/.secrets/`.

 ## TODO
 - Setup other useful LSP's (HTML, Css, Sass, JS, TS, Ruby, SQL...?)